gardener/machine-controller-manager/README.md

 # machine-controller-manager

 Machine Controller Manager (MCM) manages VMs as another kubernetes custom resource.
 It provides a declarative way to manage VMs.
-The current implementation only supports AWS but can be (and will be) easily extended to support other cloud providers.
+The current implementation supports AWS, GCP, Azure and Openstack.
+It can easily extended to support other cloud providers as well.

 Example of managing machine:
 ```